Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server.md

     entry point: (index.js) app.js
     ```

-3. Install Express in the pr-server directory, saving it to the dependencies list.
+3. Install Express in the pr-server directory using the following command.
+This installs Express and saves it to the dependencies list.

     ```
     npm install express